mennetorelli/Plumberz/README.md

 For what concerns the primitives, each library implements both yield and await, which are similar both in syntax and in semantics.
+`leftover`, instead, is a peculiar primitive of Conduit, since neither Pipes nor Tubes have the concept of leftover values.

 The composition of pipelines in the three libraries are performed with the following composition operators: